bustardcelly/as3couchdb/README.markdown

 related to response from the CouchDB service.
 You can listen for these corresponding CRUD events on the models as well as basic result and fault events.

-## Sessions ##
-Additionaly there is another model to be used as a persistant session: CouchSession.
-The use of the session enforces more security when making service request on the CouchDB by establishing a session based on a cookie returned on user credentials.

 # Examples #

 To start off, you would create custom models in your application that extend CouchDatabase and CouchDocument.